Nikshay-Jain/DA5402-Assign-5/Readme.md

 ```

 All the output files get saved in the directories discussed for task 3.

+I have executed the tasks for `random_seed` = 21, 42, 84 as asked in the assignment and would encourage the reader to try out the same to verify.

 ### Note:
 The Tasks 3 and 4 can also be run by the following single command: